SyabAhmad/SyabAhmad/README.md

 </br>
 💻 some more skills

-- :telescope: I am currently working on Java Desktop Development
+- :telescope: I am currently working on Data Science and Machine Learning
 - :telescope: I am a C++ intermediate Developer
 - :telescope: I am Expert in HTML and CSS

+💻 Basic skills
-- 🔭: i know basics of PHP
-- 🔭: i know basics of mySql

-- :telescope: i know Basics of Python
-- 🔭: i know Bootstape
+- 🔭: PHP   - 🔭: mySql  - :telescope: Python    - 🔭: Bootstape

-- 🔭: i know Prototyping
-- 🔭: i know Office Tools

-- 🔭: i know adobe Photoshop, XD, Premiere
+- 🔭: Prototyping    - 🔭: Tools    - 🔭: adobe Photoshop, XD, Premiere

-- 🔭: i know wondershare filmora as a video editor
+- 🔭: wondershare filmora as a video editor

-- 🔭: i know basics of kali linux, (how to operate)
-- 🔭: i know basics of bash Scripting
+- 🔭: kali linux, (how to operate)     - 🔭: bash Scripting
 </br></br>

 Hey everyone, I recently created a Buy Me a Coffee account to support my work.
 If you enjoy what I do and would like to contribute, you can find my page here: